finki-mk/OS/synchronization/src/main/java/mk/ukim/finki/os/synchronization/exam18/kol1/g1/README.en.md

 ===

-1. **(5 points)** Implement the thread `Reader` that will read the content of the file provided as the property `matrixFile` in background.
+1. **(5 points)** Implement the thread `Reader` that will read the content of the file provided as the property `matrixFile`, in the background.
 The code for matrix reading is given in the `run()` method.
 You need to complete this code and provide a variable `in` that will have the `readLine()` method for reading the content of the file.

-2. **(5 points)** Complete the `Writer` class such that it will behave as thread and will write in background the element values of `matrix` into the file `outputPath`, one element per line.
+2. **(5 points)** Complete the `Writer` class so that it will behave as a thread and will write the element values of `matrix` into the file `outputPath`, in the background, one element per line.

-3. **(5 points)** Complete the `Transformer` class such that it will behave as thread and will compute the result in background.
-It is not allowed more that 15 parallel executions of the given code in the `run()` method.
+3. **(5 points)** Complete the `Transformer` class such that it will behave as a thread and will compute the result in the background.
+It is not allowed to have more than 15 parallel executions of the given code in the `run()` method.

-4. **(10 points)** Implement the class `FileScanner` that will behave as a *thread*.
-This class should recursively scan the directory given in the property `directoryToScan` and should find all the files with extension `.mat`.
-If the directory `directoryToScan` does not exist, you should provide appropriate message.
+4. **(10 points)** Implement the class `FileScanner` that will behave as a thread.
+This class should recursively scan the directory designated by `directoryToScan` and should find all files with the `.mat` extension.
+If the directory `directoryToScan` does not exist, you should provide an appropriate message.
 The recursive scanning should be executed in separate thread instances of the class `FileScanner`.
-At the end of the `directoryToScan` scanning, the `FileScanner` should waid the results form all `subDirectory` threads.
+At the end of the `directoryToScan` scanning, the `FileScanner` should wait for the results form all `subDirectory` threads.

-5. **(20 points)** Complete the `MainG1.main` method according to `//todo:` comments.
+5. **(20 points)** Complete the `MainG1.main` method according to the `//todo:` comments.

 6. **(5 points)** Ensure mutual exclusion for all critical regions.

-The starter code that contains all previously mentioned classes is the follows:
+The starter code that contains all previously mentioned classes is the following:

 ```java
 import java.io.File;